xrdocs/virtual-routing/_tutorials/xrv-9000-ucs-m7-appliance-software-upgrade.md

 Users have the choice between 2 techniques:

 - Pickup the mini ISO file from a given release, optional packages, SMUs, and use the legendary and traditional install add/activate/commit commands, specifying individual files as argument
 - Build a custom golden ISO or use the Cisco provided golden ISO, and use the simpler and faster <code>install replace</code> command.
 This is the recommended way: not only it makes software upgrades simpler, but the process and the same golden ISO file can also be used to patch (install SMU) an existing system.
-This technique is illustrated below.
+This technique is executed and illustrated below.

 After copying golden ISO on the appliance harddisk, and when BGP RR is in maintenance mode, user can start the upgrade process using <code>install replace</code> command: